 Utah's First Medical Cannabis Dispensary Opens in Salt Lake City

 Although Utah's groundbreaking medical marijuana initiative, the Utah Medical Cannabis Act, passed in November of 2018, the rollout has been painfully slow for the state's patients.
-It has taken nearly two years for the state to finalize the rules, laws, and regulations associated with its marijuana program, with the first Utah dispensary opening its doors early in March 2020.
+It has taken nearly two years for the state to finalize the rules, laws, and regulations associated with its marijuana program, with the first Utah dispensary finally set to open its doors early in March 2020.
 This grand opening was a long time coming for the more than 23,000 medical cannabis patients in the state.

 To apply for your medical cannabis card in Utah, visit the state's Medical Cannabis Program website.